|Guide||♦||33 Triplogs||0 Topics|

 Shuttle hike from the upper Pinaleno Mountains down to the Fort Grant area.
 Fort Grant lyes on the upper end of the Sulphur Springs Valley that runs all the way down to the Arizona border.
 Aravaipa Valley starts and runs northwest.

 It truly was the best of times.
-This was a downhill tip toe through one of Pinaleno's finest.
+This was a downhill tiptoe through one of Pinaleno's finest.
 After setting up a shuttle we started at the top.
 Nothing beats shivering in July... in southern Arizona!
-We were greeted by the morning sun filtering though camp fire smoke down on a field of wildflowers.
+We were greeted by the morning sun filtering through campfire smoke down on a field of wildflowers.

 The first mile was rough.
 Three men armed with digital cameras suffered a fierce battle capturing the beauty Grant doused out with every step.
 Purple, yellow, white, red, red, RED!
 I took almost a hundred photos in the first twenty minutes alone.
-Due to the low light and lack of tripod nothing worthy turned out for myself.
+Due to the low light and lack of tripod nothing worthy turned out for me.
 The area was also populated with wild Raspberries.
 Preston and I indulged at each passing.
 Preston is a tad braver and sampled just about everything.
-A full report which spanded from spit-ick to hmm-not-bad followed each tasting.
+A full report which spanned from spit-ick to hmm-not-bad followed each tasting.

 Barely surviving the morning dew laden wildflower fields we came to the overlook and stood in awe.
 Here we looked out over the valley below.
 The view through the pines featured a nice outcrop of the ridge descending Grant Hill in the distance.